bvarba/app-direct-isv-bv/README.md

 The app is minimal integration of AppDirect's APIs and includes the following: <br />
 Spring-based web application using Spring Boot <br />
 OAuth 1.0 signing of outbound requests to AppDirect <br />
-OAuth 1.0 one-legged authentication of incoming requests from AppDirect <br />
+OAuth 1.0 one-legged authentication of incoming requests from AppDirect (locally only.
+See *NOTE below)<br />
 Mysql persistant database <br />
 The app is live at https://stormy-savannah-85494.herokuapp.com/ <br />